 Brunch à la Montréal

-Intoxicating smells, bursts of laughter, clinking dishes and the sounds of waiters warning “hot plate coming through”—or chaud, chaud, chaud in the local parlance—all this and more is what drives Montréalers out for brunch with their lovers, family or friends.
-They arrive anywhere from mid-morning through to mid-afternoon, and even indulge on weekdays.
+Intoxicating smells, bursts of laughter, clinking dishes and the sounds of waiters warning “hot plate coming through”—or chaud, chaud, chaud in local parlance—all this and more is what brings Montréalers out for brunch with friends, family or lovers, anywhere from 9 a.m. to 2 p.m. on weekends, and even on weekdays.
 Far from being a simple continental breakfast enjoyed over the noon hour, brunch in Montréal is a gastronomic experience unto itself.
 It’s a serious affair that’s squarely focused on good food and good company.

-If you’re a foodie, you’ve got to try Montréal brunch.
-No matter where you’re from or how old you are, this ritual belongs on any epicurean’s bucket list.
-On any given weekend, local restaurants fill up fast and dedicated brunch enthusiasts line up outside the city’s most popular establishments.
-As the cherry on top, you can expect to have jovial conversation with locals standing in line.
-Montréalers tend to be in a good mood as they anticipate one of their favourite moments of the whole week.
+No matter where you’re from or how old you are, this ritual belongs on any foodie’s bucket list.
+On any given weekend, local restaurants fill up fast and dedicated brunch enthusiasts line up, sometimes over an hour, just to get a table at the city’s most popular establishments.
+The cherry on the top?
+Engaging in lively conversation with locals as you wait in line.
+Montrealers tend to be in a good mood as they anticipate one of their favourite moments of the weekend.
 All in all, it’s a festive and delicious experience that reflects the city’s personality.

 Brunch spots listed by style

 Montréal is home to restaurants from around the world, meaning you can go on a culinary tour of the planet while you’re here.
-From authentic Quebecois baked beans to patatas bravas, mixed omelettes, dim sum or borani, an explosion of flavour awaits you!
+From authentic Quebecois baked beans to patatas bravas, flavourful omelettes to dim sum or borani, an explosion of flavour awaits!

-Typical Québec brunch: La Binerie Mont-Royal or Maamm Bolduc
+Typical Québec: La Binerie Mont-Royal, Dame Tartine and Maamm Bolduc

-Chinese brunch: Restaurant ChinaTown Kim Fung or Ruby Rouge
+Chinese: Restaurant ChinaTown Kim Fung and Ruby Rouge

 Brunch spots listed by specialty